pratiksvaidya/MDiningMenu/README.md

 - What will I find at (Markley)?
 - What's for (dinner) at (the Grill) in (Mojo)?
 - What's (Homestyles) serving for (dinner) at (Oxford)?
+- Where I'll find (Chicken Tenders)
+- Where I can find (Chocolate Chunk Cookies)

 Instead of providing the exact verbiage here for each command, I strive to make the experience as natural as I can.
 Simply try asking for what you want in a way that feels _right_ to you.
 If a particular phrase doesn't work and you think it should, file an issue and I'll see what I can do to accommodate the phrase you prefer.